efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-28-awaken-rainbow-dragon.md

 - Take 1500 Damage so you can activate {Draw Sense: LIGHT} to draw {Mythical Beast Cerberus}.
 - Summon Cerberus and activate enough Spells so it has ATK points higher than what Jesse can reach (3000 ATK is a safe point since {Crystal Beast Topaz Tiger} + {Crystal Release} = 2800 ATK).
 - Keep activating Spells until you draw the last card of your deck.
-- Use these cards to manage your LP so you can achieve ['LP on the Brink'](/farming/duel-assessment-score/).
+- Use these cards to manage your LP so you can achieve ["LP on the Brink"](/farming/duel-assessment-score/).
     - 2x {Hieroglyph Lithograph} or {Abyssal Designator}
 	- 2x {Mooyan Curry}
 	- 1x {Blue Medicine}